 Vanessa Navarro Rodriguez

-I am a PhD student in political science at U.C.
-Berkeley, specializing in International Relations and Comparative Politics.
-In my research, I seek to understand the conditions under which international actors, tasked with protecting civilians, exercise violence over the lives of people.
-In considering this question, I am particularly interested in gender-based violence.
-Prior to attending U.C.
-Berkeley, I graduated from Cornell University magna cum laude with a bachelor’s degree in Government.
-I have previously worked on a variety of research projects in both International Relations and American politics.
-I most recently worked as Sabrina Karim’s research assistant for the Elsie Initiative on Women in Peace Operations, which is managed by the Geneva Centre for Security Sector Governance and sponsored by the Canadian government.
-My work has been supported by the U.C Berkeley Graduate School Chancellor’s Fellowship, the Samuel R. Berger National Leadership Scholarship from Cornell University, and the Ralph Bunche Summer Institute.
+Vanessa Navarro-Rodriguez is a Ph.D.
+Candidate in political science at the University of California, Berkeley, focusing on comparative politics and international relations.
+Her dissertation looks at the government’s treatment of the Mapuche in Chile and the Mapuche’s political behavior.
+Before attending UC Berkeley, she graduated from Cornell University magna cum laude with a bachelor’s degree in Government.
+She has previously worked on various research projects in International Relations and American politics.
+She most recently worked for Aila Matanock’s Invited Interventions project collecting information on security-related interventions in Sub-Saharan Africa.
+Prior to graduate school, she worked as Sabrina Karim’s research assistant for the Elsie Initiative on Women in Peace Operations and collaborated on the MOWIP Methodology.
+Her work has been supported by the UC Berkeley Center for Latin American Studies, the UC Berkeley Mentored Research Award, the UC Berkeley Graduate School Chancellor’s Fellowship, the Samuel R. Berger National Leadership Scholarship from Cornell University, and the Ralph Bunche Summer Institute.